Defeating Class Certification: Using Personal Jurisdiction to Defeat Litigation Tourism

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss using personal jurisdiction arguments after the Supreme Court's 2017 decision in Bristol-Myers Squibb Co. v.
+This CLE course will discuss using personal jurisdiction arguments after the Supreme Court's 2017 decision in Bristol-Myers Squibb Co. v.
 Superior Court (BMS) to defeat class actions pre-certification.
 The panel will address recent cases applying BMS to class actions and discuss successful strategies and tactics for raising and preserving personal jurisdiction arguments.

 - Recent trends and decisions